Mass media in India: Motion pictures

-The history of film in India begins with the screening of Auguste and Louis Lumière moving pictures in Bombay during the July 1895.
+The history of film in India begins with the screening of Auguste and Louis Lumière's moving pictures in Bombay in July 1895.
 Raja Harishchandra, a full-length feature film, was initiated in 1912 and completed later.
-Alam Ara (released 14 March 1931), directed by Ardeshir Irani, was the first Indian movie with dialogues.
+Alam Ara (released 14 March 1931), directed by Ardeshir Irani, was the first Indian movie with dialogue.

-Indian films were soon being followed throughout Southeast Asia and the Middle East—where modest dressing and subdued sexuality of these films was found to be acceptable to the sensibilities of the audience belonging to the various Islamic countries of the region.
-As cinema as a medium gained popularity in the country as many as 1,000 films in various languages of India were produced annually.
-Hollywood also gained a foothold in India with special effects films such as Jurassic Park (1993) and Speed (1994) being specially appreciated by the local audiences.
-Expatriates throughout the United Kingdom and in the United States continued to give rise to an international audiences to Indian movies, which, according to The Encyclopædia Britannica (2008) entry on Bollywood, "continued to be formulaic story lines, expertly choreographed fight scenes, spectacular song-and-dance routines, emotion-charged melodrama, and larger-than-life heroes".
+Indian films were soon being followed throughout Southeast Asia and the Middle East—where the modest clothing and subdued sexuality in these films were found to be acceptable to the sensibilities of audiences in the various Islamic countries of the region.
+As cinema as a medium gained popularity in India, as many as 1,000 films in the various languages of India were produced annually.

+Hollywood also gained a foothold in India with special effects films such as Jurassic Park (1993) and Speed (1994) being specially appreciated by local audiences.
+Expatriates throughout the United Kingdom and the United States continued to give rise to international audiences for Indian movies, which, according to a 2008 Encyclopædia Britannica entry on Bollywood, "continued to be formulaic story lines, expertly choreographed fight scenes, spectacular song-and-dance routines, emotion-charged melodrama, and larger-than-life heroes".

 Present-day India produces the most films of any country in the world.
 Major media investors in the country are production houses such as Yash Raj Films, Dharma Productions, Aamir Khan Productions, Disney India and Reliance Entertainment.
-Most of these productions are funded by investors since there are limited banking and credit facilities maturity in India for the motion picture industry.
-Many international corporations, such as Disney (formerly UTV) and Viacom (Network18 Studios) have entered the nation's media industry on a large scale.
+Most of these productions are funded by investors, since there are limited banking and credit facilities in India for the motion picture industry.
+Many international corporations, such as Disney (formerly UTV) and Viacom (Network18 Studios), have entered the nation's media industry on a large scale.